Emil KowalskiDesign Engineer

 Tech stack

+The course is built using Next.js, I'm using app router.
+Authentication and storing user data is handled through Supabase.
 Each lesson is an mdx file.
 I style the app using tailwindcss.
 To help keep my classes readable, I use tailwind's prettier plugin.

 Authentication

 Users can log in using a magic link.
-I use lemonsqueezy for payments.
-Their API lets me check whether the entered email is a paying customer.
+I use Lemonsqueezy for payments, their API lets me check whether the entered email is a paying customer.

 export async function GET(request: Request) {